-- Course numbers ending in "W" denote courses that are web-based or mainly online but may require some campus attendance. - Course numbers ending in "D" denote courses that are taught through distance education and include a distance education fee. - Course numbers ending in "B" denote courses that are clinical and include additional fees.
+- Course numbers ending in "W" denote courses where 50% or more of the content offered is online.
+(May require some campus attendance). - Course numbers ending in "D" denote courses that are taught through distance education and include a distance education fee. - Course numbers ending in "B" denote courses that are clinical or lab and include additional fees.